 Does your company store and maintains customer information?
 Do you collect online payment information?
 Do you use the cloud services?
 If you have answered YES to one of the three questions, definitely you should consider adding cyber insurance to your yearly company budget.

-Just because you can be running a small business does not mean you are excussed or immune from cyber-attacks.
+Just because you can be running a small business does not mean you are excused or immune from cyber-attacks.
 In fact, attacks against all business are increasing.
 Symantec found that over 30 percent of phishing attacks in 2015 were targeted at companies with less than 250 employees.
 Their 2016 Internet Security Threat Report indicated that 43 percent were targeted at small businesses in the year 2015.
-Globally on average the loss from cybercrime was between $375 billion and $575 billion.
+Globally on average the loss from cyber crime was between $375 billion and $575 billion.

 No business is safe from Cyber-attack as long as you use any form of internet device or electronic communication device.
 We saw the amount being lost to cyber-attack annually, can you risk that amount of money?
 Cyber insurance is necessary evil to defray the costs for what very well may occur.

 Generally, cyber insurance can cost you anything between $800 on-wards.
 Depending on the nature of your business and the associated business risks, your premiums may vary.
 If you are running a jewelry business or if your yearly earning revenues are high, then expect your cyber insurance premiums to be high as well.